 National Advanced Driving Simulator

 The U.S. Army and the University of Iowa jointly developed several high-fidelity simulators to demonstrate how military vehicles and components can be tested and evaluated using Virtual Proving Ground (VPG) technology.
-Connext DDS provided the software for real-time, low-latency data interchange to manage the many simulation components working concurrently.
+Connext provided the software for real-time, low-latency data interchange to manage the many simulation components working concurrently.

 FORCE Multi-Ship Simulation